Ovarian cancer: Prevention

 Women with strong genetic risk for ovarian cancer may consider the surgical removal of their ovaries as a preventive measure.
 This is often done after completion of childbearing years.
 This reduces the chances of developing both breast cancer (by around 50%) and ovarian cancer (by about 96%) in women at high risk.
 Women with BRCA gene mutations usually also have their Fallopian tubes removed at the same time (salpingo-oophorectomy), since they also have an increased risk of Fallopian tube cancer.
 However, these statistics may overestimate the risk reduction because of how they have been studied.

+Because a large fraction of ovarian cancers originate in the fallopian tubes, the Ovarian Cancer Research Alliance and the Society of Gynecologic Oncology now recommend that women who are not planning on having additional children and who are undergoing surgical procedures such as tubal ligation (having one's "tubes tied") undergo opportunistic salpingectomy — i.e. simultaneously having their fallopian tubes removed.
+OVCARE — BC Cancer's multi-institutional and multidisciplinary ovarian research group — began recommending salpingectomy at the time of hysterectomy and in place of tubal ligation in 2010.

 Women with a significant family history for ovarian cancer are often referred to a genetic counselor to see if testing for BRCA mutations would be beneficial.
 The use of oral contraceptives, the absence of 'periods' during the menstrual cycle, and tubal ligation reduce the risk.

 There may an association of developing ovarian cancer and ovarian stimulation during infertility treatments.
 Endometriosis has been linked to ovarian cancers.
 Human papillomavirus infection, smoking, and talc have not been identified as increasing the risk for developing ovarian cancer.

 Screening

 There is no simple and reliable way to test for ovarian cancer in women who do not have any signs or symptoms.
 Screening is not recommended in women who are at average risk, as evidence does not support a reduction in death and the high rate of false positive tests may lead to unneeded surgery, which is accompanied by its own risks.
 Women with high risk of ovarian cancer that are currently identified based on family history and genetic testing may benefit from screening.
 The Pap test does not screen for ovarian cancer.

-Ovarian cancer is usually only palpable in advanced stages.
-Screening is not recommended using CA-125 measurements, HE4 levels, ultrasound, or adnexal palpation in women who are at average risk.
-This high risk group has benefited with earlier detection.